-Partner is defined as a partner in a consortium of a funded transnational project.
+Partner is defined as a partner entity in a local consortium that collaborates with the Lead Applicant and other project partners (if applicable).

 Project Contact Point is the individual, appointed to act on behalf of the Applicant and who is responsible for communicating with the Council about the Project.